COM Server Configuration

 • The server isn't registered

-• Your application doesn't have permissions to access the registry
+• Your Web Application doesn't have permissions to access the registry

 For the former, see the following section Test your COM server via Powershell and make sure it works outside of IIS.